Words That Seep Into Your Soul

 In the body of Christ, when one suffers, all parts share the pain; if one part rejoices, all feel it.
 Singing these psalms, then, is giving a gift to others who need to hear that they are included.
 If they don’t have the voice or the will to sing to heaven, others will do it for them.

-Reformed Worship 106 © December 2012 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 106 © December 2012, Calvin Institute of Christian Worship.
 Used by permission.